jjokella/covid19/README.md

 - heavily dependent on `pandas`

 ### Data
-These are the data repository used:
+These are the used data repositories:

 - clone `https://github.com/CSSEGISandData/COVID-19.git` from Github
   and into `/path/to/covid19/data`